 - Le Film Artistique: If there was an editing trick known to mankind in 1929, it is in this movie.
 The film starts with a closeup of the camera—with a tiny cameraman standing on top of the camera.

 - Match Cut: Several.
 A shot of motorcyclists circling around a track is intercut with children on a carousel.
+A shot of someone washing a window is matched with the woman in the opening montage scrubbing her face with a towel.

 - Montage: The whole film is a series of montages.
 This webpage demonstrates a few.
 One use of montage cuts from a poster showing a person making a "shh" signal to a live shot of a woman sleeping.
 Another demonstrates the process of editing, as the raw footage is shown, the editor is shown cutting the film, and the resultant footage plays in the movie.

 - No Plot?
 No Problem!: "Without the help of a story".
+It's just images of the Soviet Union city.

 - Overcrank: The use of overcrank for a slo-mo effect when filming basketball and soccer games anticipated televised sporting events by decades.